waithirakunene/bc-8-MainTracker/README.md

 A person in charge of maintainance can view new assignment to tasks,can view the task and update its progress.

 ###Bugs
-Sometimes routes redirects breaks or page not foud(error 400)
+Sometimes routes redirects breaks or page not found(error 400)

 ###Conclusions.
-This app is build using flask micro framework for python.
+This app is build using Flask micro framework for python.
 It has helped me master several skills on software backend and frontend development.
 I have attained skills on:
 * using Jinja boostrap